telerik/kendo-ui-core/docs-aspnet-mvc/helpers/button/overview.md

 For a list of available icon names, refer to the [Icons demo](http://demos.telerik.com/kendo-ui/web/styling/icons.html).

-The example below demonstrates how to add a background icon by using `.Icon()`.
+The following example demonstrates how to add a background icon by using `.Icon()`.

 ###### Example